Lovrom8/RSMods/README.md

 * **Allow Riff Repeater Speed Above 100**
   * For whatever reason TTFAF is not fast enough for you, you can now play it in Riff Repeater with speeds over 100%. :)
   * **Options**
- Riff Repeater Speed Increment - we suggest you use 5 as the minimum value here.
-This means every key press will increase the speed of the track by 5%.
-Lower values may not work as reliably.
+ Riff Repeater Speed Increment - we suggest you use 2 as the minimum value here.
+This means every key press will increase the speed of the track by 2%.
+This gives you the most flexibility on how fast you want the song to be.

 * **Screenshot Scores**
   * If keeping track of your improvements is your jam, you may want to use this option which will tell Steam to take a screenshot of your latest playthrough for you.
 It uses the default key bind in Steam of F12, to take a screenshot when the post song results screen is displayed.